geotools/geotools/docs/user/tutorial/quickstart/eclipse.rst

 them.
 Please follow these steps carefully as not all the GeoTools jars can be used at the same time.

-1. Download the GeoTools binrary release from http://sourceforge.net/projects/geotools/files
+1. Download the GeoTools binary release from http://sourceforge.net/projects/geotools/files

 2. We are now going to make a project for the required jars.
 By placing the jars into their own project is is easier to upgrade GeoTools.